chaoss/grimoirelab-tutorial/grimoirelab/intro/scenarios.md

 ![](/grimoirelab/grimoirelab-fit-perceval-1.png)

 As shown in the figure above, data retrieved by Perceval is consumed by a Python script, which produces, for example, a summary of the data in the repository.
 In this simple scenario, most of the components in GrimoireLab are not needed, and the setup is rather simple: just the Perceval Python module needs to be installed.
-This is the case explained in sections [Retriving git metadata](/training/perceval/git.md), [Retrieving data from GitHub repositories](/training/perceval/github.md) and [Mail archives](/training/perceval/mail.md).
+This is the case explained in sections [Retrieving git metadata](/training/perceval/git.md), [Retrieving data from GitHub repositories](/training/perceval/github.md) and [Mail archives](/training/perceval/mail.md).

 It is important to notice that each data source (for example, git, Bugzilla or Gerrit) we may be interested in getting information from several repositories.
 Usually Perceval will be run once for each of those repositories.
 But since the process is exactly the same, and the involved components too, in this section we won't show in charts the many repositories that may compose a given data source.